tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ## Vertices

 You can think of vertices as the dots in a connect-the-dots style drawing puzzle.
 A triangle requires three vertices; a pentagon, five; a five-pointed star (★), ten; and so forth.
-By connecting vertices together using lines and curves, the shape possibilities become limitless.
+By connecting vertices using lines and curves, the shape possibilities become limitless.
 A *vertex* (singular) is not limited to two-dimensional space -- for example, Blender's Suzanne (a monkey head) has around five-hundred vertices positioned in 3D space.

 <figure>
   <img src="{{ site.url }}/img/pitl02/vertices-blender.png" class="fullwidth" />